ahenven/XMRig/README.md

 2) Download F-Droid
 3) Allow F-Droid to install programs
 4) Download Termux
-5) Open Termux and enter "git clone https://github.com/ahenven/scripts.git"
+5) Open Termux and enter "pkg install git"
+6) Next enter "git clone https://github.com/ahenven/scripts.git"
-6) Enter "cd scripts"
+7) Then enter "cd scripts"
-7) Enter "chmod u+x script.sh"
+8) Following that, enter "chmod u+x script.sh"
-8) Enter "./setup.sh" and allow to finish.
+9) To run, enter "./setup.sh" and allow to finish.
-9) Once finished, enter "cd"
+10) Once finished, enter "cd"
-10) Enter "cd xmrig/build"
+11) Enter into "cd xmrig/build"
-11) Enter "nano config.json", here, modify the basic config file.
+12) Enter "nano config.json", here, modify the basic config file.
 (CTRL+X, Y, Enter, to exit out of nano)
-12) Finally, enter "./xmrig" and you should be mining.
+13) Finally, enter "./xmrig" and you should be mining.

 Tested on a lot of phones, sometimes CMake cannot complile, mostly on older ones.
 I do not recommend mining on devices that do not have a 64bit Chipset and OS.
 Without both, expect single digits.